- Does Goodwill offer discounts?

-Goodwill accepts cash, checks, all major credit cards, and Goodwill gift certificates.
+Goodwill accepts cash, all major credit cards, and Goodwill gift certificates.
 As of February 1, 2018, we will no longer accept checks for purchases made in our stores.

 Where are Southern Oregon Goodwill’s offices and stores located?

 Southern Oregon Goodwill is headquartered in Medford, Oregon, with retail stores and Workforce Development offices in Douglas, Jackson, Josephine, Klamath, Lake and Siskiyou (CA) counties.
 We employ 305 people working in Mission Services, administration, nine retail stores, three as-is outlets and 12 donation sites.
 To find a location near you, visit www.sogoodwill.org/locations/

 Does Goodwill sell everything it receives from donors?